amaranth-unm/amaranth-unm.github.io/equipment-guides/3d-scanner/index.md

 ## 3D Scanner: Revopoint POP3

-The following information guides users through some of the basic steps and troubleshooting for using the 3D scanner available in the History Tech Lab.
+The following information guides users through some of the basic steps and troubleshooting for using the 3D scanner available in the Amaranth studio.
 For a full step-by-step explanation, watch the video at the bottom of this page.<br style="clear: both">

 For more information about the Revopoint POP3 scanner and software, visit their [online support documentation](https://support.revopoint3d.com/hc/en-us).